BA in Film and Television Production

-If you do not qualify for the BA in Film and Television Production course, make sure to explore our Diplomas in Film Production!
+If you do not qualify for the BA in Film and Television Production course, explore our 1-Year Full Diploma in Film Production.

 Applications from those (including visiting students) whose first language is not English should include an original or certified true copy of one of the following:

 - TOEFL Paper based 570 with a TWE (test of written English) score of 4.5.